JWKennington/sgn/docs/examples/simple.md

 in the pipeline, we create a `CallableTransform` element that wraps the function, by using the helper method `CallableTransform.from_callable`.
 Note that we use `functools.partial` to set the `factor` argument to 10.

-The sink is a `CollectSink`, which consumes the `Frame` objects produced by the source, appending them to a list.
+The sink is a [`CollectSink`][sgn.sinks.CollectSink], which consumes the `Frame` objects produced by the source, appending them to a list.

 ## Code